Organization for Security and Co-operation in Europe

-The project on the Organization for Security and Co-operation in Europe contributes to the regional organization’s security dialogue, with a particular focus on emerging dynamics of security and generational perspectives.
+The project on the Organization for Security and Co-operation in Europe, now entering its fifth year, contributes to the regional organization’s security dialogue with a particular focus on emerging dynamics of security and generational perspectives.